 The Barcelona Pass currently covers more than 20 sights and attractions — however, it doesn’t include the Sagrada Familia and Park Guell (which are two must-see attractions).
 The pass comes in two variations — a two-day pass and a three-day pass.
 It also includes a simple guidebook and map.

-This sightseeing pass can be a great deal if you’re really into things like bus tours, bike tours, and walking tours but we think most people would be better off by skipping the Barcelona Pass.
+This sightseeing pass can be a great deal if you’re really into things like bus tours, bike tours, and walking tours but if you’re not into those things then you might be better off buying tickets separately.

 Barcelona Pass Price